 Rev. Robert Weber, recently retired pastor of St John Lutheran Church, began laying the groundwork in 1992.
 His initial efforts resulted in a first worship service on December 6, 1992.
 The fledgling congregation met Sundays at Pacific Junior High School.
 Fifteen months later, Rev. Dell Schomburg of Salem, Oregon, was called by the Northwest District to serve as “Missionary-at-large to East Vancouver through Good Shepherd Lutheran Mission.”
 Later that same year, on December 11, 63 members signed a charter pledging to “…reach as many of the unchurched people of East Clark County as possible with the Good News of Jesus Christ.”
 In 1995, worship services were moved to Pioneer Elementary School.

 In November, 1996, Good Shepherd made the transition from mission to church, calling as its first pastor, former military chaplain Ted Moeller, of Chilliwack, BC.
-Since then, the church has experienced steady growth; evidenced in the construction of its own facility, a 6000 sq ft multi-purpose building dedicated on March 19, 2000.
-This was followed by a 2200 sq ft extension (entirely funded and built on own) providing 5 new classrooms.
-In 2008, Sara Eustice-Brown was called as Director of Christian Education and Family Ministries and a Preschool was added in the fall of the same year, under the direction of Krista Moore.
-Currently, we have a membership of 480 people.
+Since then, the church has seen the construction of its own facility, a 6000 sq ft multi-purpose building dedicated on March 19, 2000; a 2200 sq ft extension (entirely funded and built on own) in 2005, and a sacristy expansion in 2018.
+In 2008, Sara Eustice-Brown was called as Director of Christian Education & Family Ministries (DCEF).
+We opened a Preschool was added in the fall of the same year, under the direction of Krista Moore, who retired in 2020.
+Since then, our preschool has been outsourced to an independent group called Wonder Garden.